Xtro II: The Second Encounter: Filming

 Photography started on 23 March 1990, and lasted five weeks.
 Only bits of the movie were shot on location, and the vast majority of filming took place inside Pilot One Studios, located on the former Expo 86 site in North American Pictures' hometown of Vancouver, British Columbia.
 This was North American's first 35 mm production.
 It was also the first time they employed a true art department.
 Although Bromley Davenport still found it somewhat understaffed for such a set-based production, he was satisfied with the diligence of the young crew.
 Most were Canadian, but some were brought over by EGM from the U.K., such as Eyres' regular cameraman Alan Trow.
 While he was open about the project's unfulfilling nature during filming, Bromley Davenport remained committed to delivering the best possible product.

 The biggest problems were attributed to the leading man's behavior, as the British helmer later reflected: "It was an awful film with a drunkard Jan Michael Vincent wandering around, throwing up and hitting people.
 He was ghastly. [...]
 He couldn’t play a scene with somebody else because he was so out of it that he couldn’t remember his lines, or what the scene was.
 He made no effort at all in that film.
 He probably singlehandedly wrecked the project."
 Vincent often had to be shown in what direction he should look, and to be spoon fed his dialogue to perform.

 Effects

 The bulk of the creature effects, which incorporated miniatures and stop-motion animation, were handled by Cyberflex Films under the direction of Greg Derochie.
 The alien was designed by Cyberflex members Charlie Grant and Wayne Dang.
 Prosthetic make-up was handled by the ET & Company team headed by Tibor Farkas and Bill Terezakis, who had recently worked on the Vancouver-shot Friday the 13th Part VIII.
 Working under them was future industry mainstay Toby Lindala, who made his debut on this film.
 Actor Paul Koslo had to make a trip to the hospital after getting intoxicated from a smoke effect.

 Release

 Pre-release

-The film was screened for industry professionals at the 1990 MIFED in Milan, Italy, as well as at both Spring and Fall 1991 American Film Markets.
+The film was screened for industry professionals at the 1990 MIFED (Mercato internazionale del film e del documentario) in Milan, Italy, as well as at both Spring and Fall 1991 American Film Markets.